January 2nd, 2021 · 32 min read

 Big question to answer: What problem does React solve?

 I’m heavily biased.
 I love React.js.
 As a matter of fact, I teach it to others and run workshops on it.
 So just trust me on this one.
 React dominates the industry when it comes to job demand.
-There is Angular and Vue.js as an alternative, but you want to stick with React for the best outcome.
+In 2021 this trend is even stronger.
+There is also Svelte, Angular and Vue.js as an alternative, but you want to stick with React for the best outcome.
 For example, check out the average salary of a developer that knows React.

 Big question to answer: Where do servers, databases, and raspberryPis fit into all of this?